Agency Carryover Seed Germination Testing Protocol

 CSD provides a free seed germination testing service for both growers and agents.

-This allows any seed which may have been surplus to requirements of the previous season, to be tested for germination under standardised lab conditions.
+This allows any seed which may have been surplus to requirements of the previous season, to be tested for germination under standardised laboratory conditions.

 As part of this service, only agents can submit samples for testing.